GiGurra/bookeeper/README.md

 a mod zip file, and then run `bookeeper mods make-available <mod-zip-path>` to make it available for activation.
 NOTE: This assumes the zip file comes with a proper `info.json` file.
 If not, you need to create one manually.

-Downloaded mods are stored with one directory per mod version, like so:
+When you run `bookeeper mods make-available <mod-zip-path>`, the zip file is unpacked and extracted to the mod `bookeeper` mod storage directory, with one directory per mod version, like so:

 ```
 downloaded_mods